Oncology Testing

 BRAF

-Rapid real time PCR detection of mutations in BRAF codon 600 from tissue.
+Detection of mutations in BRAF codon 600 from tissue.
 Testing is available to clinicians in order to guide treatment options.

 Thyroid Cancer